IMF team to visit Pakistan as per schedule

 When asked from top officials of Finance Division about finalisation of fiscal accounts, they said that the data was still pouring in so the fiscal deficit for the first quarter was not yet finalised.
 Adviser to PM on Finance Dr Abdul Hafeez Shaikh had shared provisional number of fiscal accounts which the Ministry of Finance had calculated from financing side of the central bank but the data of civil accounts especially in shape of project aid from foreign donors was not yet reconciled and finalised.

+The IMF review mission, the sources said, would hold parleys with the FBR high-ups and would make its assessment about the possible revenue collection from the FBR side.
 The government had assigned FBR to collect Rs5,503 trillion target for the current fiscal year and the FBR so far collected Rs963 billion against the desired target of Rs1071 billion for first quarter of the current fiscal year.
 Now the FBR is eyeing to collect over Rs2,367 billion in the ongoing second quarter (Oct-Dec) period of the current fiscal year.
+The FBR’s performance in the second quarter will clearly indicate how much the tax machinery possessed potential to jack up its collection by end June 2020.

 ISLAMABAD: Despite JUI-F’s march, the IMF’s review mission is scheduled to visit Islamabad from October 28 for holding parleys with Pakistani authorities under $6 billion Extended Fund Facility (EFF).